 When it comes to lift truck operator training, the theory part of the course has a bit of a reputation for being the ‘boring bit’.
 This can mean that trainees are disengaged before they even start, making the training less enjoyable, less impactful, and much more difficult for Instructors.

-If this sounds like your experience with forklift operator training, the good news is that there is a new way of delivering lift truck operator theory training that will help overcome all these issues – RTITB’s eTruck digital storytelling platform.
+If this sounds like your experience with forklift and reach truck operator training, the good news is that there is a new way of delivering lift truck operator theory training that will help overcome all these issues – RTITB’s eTruck digital storytelling platform.

 Here are 5 reasons why you should use eTruck to change the way you train today!

-1. Digital storytelling can maximise forklift training impact
+1. Digital storytelling can maximise forklift and reach truck training impact

 Story-based learning is an innovative approach to self-paced learning that has been proven to not only improve retention of learned information, but also the trainee’s reflection as the information is given in a context that the individual can more easily relate to.